 If you are not a UW student, you may participate in UW Faculty-led Programs as a non-matriculated student.
 Priority for admission to Faculty-led Programs is given to matriculating UW students, but you may be admitted if space is available and if you meet the qualifications for the program.
 You may apply to a Faculty-led program clicking “Apply Now” on a given program’s site.
-You will then be asked to set up an account with the UW Study Abroad website.
+You will then be asked to create a MyGlobal account with the UW Study Abroad website.
 If you are accepted to the program, you will receive a UW student number, UW NetID, and MyUW personal account.
 As a non-matriculated student, you are expected to participate in all aspects of the program.
 At the end of the program, you will receive numeric grades and can request a UW transcript, regardless of your need for credit.

 If you are graduating in the spring and you would like to participate in a program during summer or Early Fall, there are two options: